rmgibbo/wetfe/src/main/resources/static/docs/ontology.md

 ∃(__T<sub>s</sub>__)
 : The existential proposition of some `Thing` __T<sub>s</sub>__.

+Reality
+: The exclusive container of every extant _concept_.

 `Realm`
-: Some partition of Reality, which contains zero or more (likely uncountably infinite) number of existential propositions and `Things`.
+: Some partition of Reality, which contains zero or more (likely uncountably infinite) number of extant _concepts_.

 # Axioms of Reality